Once you’ve concluded you should your lawn should be aerated, here are the steps to go through in order to know when and how to accomplish it.

 This is also a great time to consider adding a fertilizer.
 Your lawn care specialist can advise you on if this is necessary and what type is best for your lawn.

-If you’re thinking of having your lawn aerated, call our offices in Grove, OK or Joplin, MO to schedule a consultation.
+If you’re thinking of having your lawn aerated, call our offices in Grove, Okla., or Joplin, Mo., to schedule a consultation.